 - The Himalayas act as a climatic divide between India and Central Asia.

-- During winter, Himalayas protect India from cold and dry air masses of Central Asia.
+- During winter, Himalayas protect India from the cold and dry air masses of Central Asia.

 - During monsoon months these mountain ranges act as an effective physical barrier for rain-bearing south-west monsoon winds.